-Richard Tang Yuk, General & Artistic Director of The Princeton Festival, is a Licentiate of the Royal Schools of Music (UK) and holds degrees in conducting from the Mannes College of Music, New York, and the Indiana University Jacobs School of Music.
+Richard Tang Yuk, Executive and Artistic Director of The Princeton Festival, is a Licentiate of the Royal Schools of Music (UK) and holds degrees in conducting from the Mannes College of Music, New York, and the Indiana University Jacobs School of Music.

 With over 34 years of experience in opera and choral music, Dr. Tang Yuk has overseen expansion of artistic programming at The Princeton Festival since its inception and is at the core of its creative planning and vision.
 The Princeton Festival offers professional performances in opera, musical theater, dance, chamber music, vocal and instrumental jazz, world music, recitals, an annual piano competition, a conducting master class, and a lecture series at various venues in and around Princeton, New Jersey.

-For The Princeton Festival he has conducted Mozart’s Le Nozze di Figaro, Gershwin’s Porgy & Bess, Wagner’s The Flying Dutchman, Stravinsky’s The Rake’s Progress, Handel’s Ariodante, Britten’s A Midsummer Night’s Dream among others; Carmen, Die Zauberflöte for the Opera Festival of New Jersey; Handel’s Hercules for the American Handel Society; Le Nozze di Figaro, Gilbert & Sullivan’s Patience, Die Zauberflöte, Fidelio for the Princeton University Opera Theatre; and Messiah for the National Choral Council at Lincoln Center, New York.
-He will conduct Britten’s Peter Grimes this season.
+For The Princeton Festival he has conducted Mozart’s Le Nozze di Figaro, Gershwin’s Porgy & Bess, Wagner’s The Flying Dutchman, Stravinsky’s The Rake’s Progress, Handel’s Ariodante, and Britten’s A Midsummer Night’s Dream and Peter Grimes, among several others.
+He also conducted Bizet’s Carmen and Mozart’s Die Zauberflöte for the Opera Festival of New Jersey; Handel’s Hercules for the American Handel Society; Mozart’s Le Nozze di Figaro, Gilbert & Sullivan’s Patience, Die Zauberflöte, and Beethoven’s Fidelio for the Princeton University Opera Theatre; and Handel’s Messiah for the National Choral Council at Lincoln Center, New York.
+He will conduct Puccini’s Madama Butterfly this season.

-Oratorio credits include the Matthäus Passion, Johannes Passion, B minor Mass, Die Jahreszeiten, The Creation, Le Roi David, Elijah, Carmina Burana, and the requiems of Duruflé, Brahms, Mozart, and Schütz.
+Oratorio credits include J.S.
+Bach’s Matthäus Passion, Johannes Passion, and B minor Mass; Haydn’s Die Jahreszeiten and The Creation; Honegger’s Le Roi David; Mendellsohn’s Elijah; Orff’s Carmina Burana; and the requiems of Duruflé, Brahms, Mozart, and Schütz.